Cosmological constraints on exotic injection of electromagnetic energy: Conclusion

 \acknowledgments

 P.D.S. acknowledges support from the Alexander von Humboldt Foundation.
 V.P. is supported by the ``Investissements d'avenir, Labex ENIGMASS'', of the French ANR.
 This work has been done thanks to the facilities offered by the Universit\'e Savoie Mont Blanc MUST computing center.
+We thank A. Ibarra and J. Chluba for comments on an earlier version of this article.
+We also thank T. Slatyer and H. Liu for useful discussions.